Yevgeny Prigozhin: June 2023 rebellion

 During the early morning of 24 June, Wagner forces crossed into Russia's Rostov Oblast from Luhansk, encountering no apparent opposition.
 In response, criminal charges were filed against Prigozhin by the Federal Security Service (FSB) for inciting an armed rebellion.
 PMC Wagner proceeded to capture the Russian city of Rostov-on-Don, and began an advance on Moscow.
 During the scuffle, Wagner shot down an Ilyushin Il-22M airborne command post plane and several military helicopters.
 A few moments later, Russian President Vladimir Putin addressed the nation, denouncing Wagner's actions as "treason" and vowing to take "harsh steps" to suppress the rebellion.
 He stated the situation threatened the existence of Russia itself.
 Furthermore, Putin made an appeal to the Wagner forces who "by deceit or threats" had been "dragged" into participating in the rebellion.

 In response, Prigozhin said that Russia's president is "mistaken", and Wagner fighters are "patriots, not traitors, we have been fighting for our country and continue to fight".
 Prigozhin said the situation on the Ukrainian frontline was not affected.
 He also stated that his main goal was to remove Shoigu and Gerasimov from office and reiterated his accusations of corruption against the Ministry of Defence.
 Despite declaring that the justifications used to launch war against Ukraine were based on falsehoods, Prigozhin still continued to support the war efforts, although calling for waging war more effectively.

 Prigozhin allegedly made personal efforts to establish contact with the presidential administration on the afternoon of 24 June 2023, including reaching out to Putin himself, who refused to speak with him.
 Final negotiations were reportedly conducted by Anton Vaino, the chief of staff, Nikolai Patrushev, the secretary of the Security Council, and Boris Gryzlov, the Russian ambassador to Belarus.
 Belarusian president Alexander Lukashenko reportedly spoke with Prigozhin upon Putin's request, acting as a mediator to broker a settlement.
 Charges were dropped and Wagner ceased its march on Moscow.
 As part of the agreement, Prigozhin moved to Belarus and Wagner troops were slated to return to Ukraine, but those plans were cancelled in the wake of Wagner's refusal to sign military contracts.
 Despite his charges being dropped, Prigozhin remained under investigation for treason.

-The BBC tracked Prigozhin's private jet flying from Belarus to Russia in late June.
-The jet made several flights between Saint Petersburg and Moscow, but whether Prigozhin was on board was unknown.
-On 6 July, Lukashenko stated: "As for Prigozhin, he's in St Petersburg.
-He is not on the territory of Belarus."